eliminaterabies/pipeline/README.md

 This is a _public_ repo; make sure that linked data sources are secure and that outputs are properly ignored.

+## Data linkage

+You will need to have access to data files in a Dropbox.
+The default location of this Dropbox is ~/Dropbox/Rabies_TZ/.
+If your data is elsewhere (or if you're using a different Dropbox), you will need to either set up links, or make a local configuration file.
+If `ls ~/Dropbox/Rabies_TZ/Tanzania_Animal*.csv` shows you a bunch of WiseMonkey files, you're probably OK.

+If not, but you already have a personal .local file, say `make <yourname>.config` after `make Makefile` (see below).
+NB: There is a file called `katie.local`

+Note that the Dropbox is also currently used to share and collate output files.
+If you just link Animal_CT.csv to a WiseMonkey file, you will be able to do checks, and examine local copies of the outputs, but not move the files to the shared Dropbox or use the current version of the report.

 ## Getting started

 ### File setup
 1. Clone this repo
 1. `make Makefile`
+1. Sort out your Data linkage issues (see above)
+1. `make dropsetup`
+1. `ls -l *.csv`
+	* This should show two data files in the main directory, and where they point to in the Dropbox

 ### R setup
 You will need: